-Buttermilk contains lactic acid, which, when applied to the skin, can help lighten sunspots.
+Buttermilk is a well-known old remedy that contains lactic acid, which, when applied to the skin, can help lighten sunspots. best lactic acid cleanser

 Honey, which is high in antioxidants, has long been used in skincare products.
 When applied to the skin, it is thought to promote new cell growth and may help fade sunspots.

 You can also remove sunspots on your face with a variety of over-the-counter topical creams that you can apply at home.

 Look for glycolic acid, hydroxy acid, hydroquinone, kojic acid, or deoxyarbutin in your cream.

 However, if you are too busy or do not want a home remedy, you can seek professional help.